 Skin cancer is the most common type of cancer worldwide.
 Possible risk factors include exposure to sunlight or UV radiation (e.g., tanning beds), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of nevi (moles), exposure to arsenic, immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.

-The most common malignancy in the US, Australia, and Europe.
+The most common malignancy of the skin in fair-skinned adults in the US, Australia, and Europe.
 It typically presents as pearly papules and/or plaques; nonhealing scabs; small crusts and nonhealing wounds; plaques, nodules, and tumors with rolled borders; or papules with associated telangiectasias.
-Strong risk factors include exposure to UV radiation from sunlight (not tanning beds), previous x-ray surface therapy (e.g., as acne therapy), arsenic exposure (e.g., in contaminated well water), xeroderma pigmentosum, Gorlin-Goltz syndrome, and history of transplantation (particularly solid organ).
+Strong risk factors include exposure to UV radiation from sunlight (not tanning beds), previous x-ray surface therapy (e.g., as acne therapy), arsenic exposure (e.g., in contaminated well water), xeroderma pigmentosum, basal cell nevus syndrome (Gorlin-Goltz syndrome), and history of transplantation (particularly solid organ).
 Metastases and advanced lesions are uncommon.

 Treatment is usually surgical, locally destructive (curettage and electrodessication, radiation therapy), and, for selected superficial basal cell carcinomas, cryosurgery or topical therapy with 5-fluorouracil or imiquimod is used.
 Choice of treatment is dictated by the lesion size, location, number, subtype, depth of invasion, and tissue margin (if biopsied).

-Ranges from in situ tumors, to invasive tumors, and to metastatic disease.
+Ranges from in situ tumors (Bowen disease), to invasive tumors, and to metastatic disease.
 It can present as a nonhealing wound, often attributed to trauma by the patient.
-Types include SCC in situ (Bowen disease), invasive SCC, and metastatic (or aggressive) SCC.
-In situ tumors are typically thin, flesh-colored to erythematous, scaly plaques, while invasive SCC may present as an exophytic tumor or ulcer.
+In situ tumors are typically thin, flesh-colored to erythematous, scaly plaques, while invasive squamous cell carcinoma (SCC) may present as an exophytic tumor or ulcer.
 Tumors may be friable and bleed easily and are located mostly on sun-exposed areas of skin, such as the head and neck (84%) and extensor upper extremities (13%).

 Strong risk factors include exposure to UV radiation, immunosuppression, genodermatosis (e.g., oculocutaneous albinism), and older age.
 Key diagnostic factors include a tumor that grows in size over time and older age (>40 years).
 Older patients have a longer history of sun/UV exposure and also decreased immune surveillance and tumor detection.